 Do They Allow Bumpers in Bowling Tournaments?

 Regulators at bowling tournaments don’t generally allow bumpers.
-But they may be allowed in tournaments involving the disabled or children.
+But they may be allowed in tournaments involving the disabled/impaired or children.
 Although bumpers make bowling more accessible, most professional bowlers compete without them.

 Should You Use Bumpers?